Quentin Bell: Career

-After being educated at Leighton Park School and in Paris, Bell became a Lecturer in Art History at the Department of Fine Art, King's College, University of Durham from 1952 to 1959, then became the first Professor of Fine Art at the University of Leeds from 1959 to 1967.
-In 1964 he was appointed Slade Professor of Fine Art at Oxford University and, in 1965, Ferens Professor of Fine Art at the University of Hull.
-Bell was a Professor of Art History and Theory at the University of Sussex from 1967 to 1975.
+After being educated at Leighton Park School and in Paris, Bell became a Lecturer in Art History at the Department of Fine Art, King's College, University of Durham from 1952 to 1962, then became the first Professor of Fine Art at the University of Leeds from 1962 to 1967.
+While there he allowed art and english student Sue Crockford to study two films even though film was not yet regarded as an art form.
+During 1964–65, he was appointed Slade Professor of Fine Art at Oxford University and, during 1965–66, Ferens Professor of Fine Art at the University of Hull.
+Bell was a Professor of the History and Theory of Art at the University of Sussex from 1967 to 1975.

 He sometimes worked as an artist, principally in ceramics, but for his career he was drawn to academia and to book-writing.
 Bell's biography of his famous aunt, Virginia Woolf: A Biography, 2 vols (London: Hogarth Press, 1972), won not only the James Tait Black Memorial Prize, but also the Duff Cooper Prize and the Yorkshire Post Book of the Year Award.
 He also wrote several books on the Bloomsbury Group and Charleston Farmhouse.

+Bell retired in 1975 and later worked as a potter.
+He was also a painter and sculptor, producing the sculpture Levitating Woman, 'The Dreamer' in 1982, on view at the Stanley & Audrey Burton Gallery in Leeds.

+His portraits are held in the National Portrait Gallery, London.
+His portrait was painted by Vanessa Bell and Duncan Grant.